 I’m a linguist and currently working as a doctoral researcher at the MPI for the Science of Human History.
 I studied linguistics at Humboldt University Berlin, focusing on psycholinguistics and typology.
 My research interest is the diversity of language variation in word meanings.
 In my master’s thesis, I conducted the first systematic study of body part extensions such as the table leg and foot of the mountain.
 I examined the frequency of these expressions in 13 languages and the preferences for the underlying similarity dimensions (shape, spatial orientation, function).
 For my doctoral research, I collaborated in establishing the Database of Cross-Linguistic Norms, Ratings, and Relations for Words and Concepts (NoRaRe), which contains 98 datasets from linguistics and psychology across 40 languages including 65 properties (e.g., frequency, sensorimotor ratings, borrowability).
 My research profile: https://youtu.be/KieYIwMyNc0

 Since September 2019 PhD Student at the International Max Planck Research School for the Science of Human History (IMPRS-SHH) and the Friedrich-Schiller-Universität Jena.
-Supervisors: Dr. Johann-Mattis List and Prof. Dr. Volker Gast
+Supervisor: Dr. Johann-Mattis List

 - 2019 Master of Arts in Linguistics at Humboldt-Universität zu Berlin